sg-developer-portal/doc-portal-publisher-guide/get-started.md

 ### **1a.
 Markdown**
 #### Create and Preview Markdown

-You can write your documentation as a series of markdown files stored on github.com, which would be rendered by the documentation portal as documentation pages.
+You can write your documentation as a series of markdown files stored on github.com or sgts.gitlab-dedicated.com, which would be rendered by the documentation portal as documentation pages.

 ![](/assets/repo-to-doc-1.png)